 Technical classes are the hardest to transfer.
 Many four-year universities will award credit for general education classes in math or English or psychology, but not for program classes.
 There is an innovative program, however, at the Evergreen State College, which offers an Upside Down Transfer Option for a bachelor’s degree in liberal arts.
 They will accept up to 90 credits of a technical AAS or AAS-T. Students then complete 90 credits at Evergreen, mostly in general education.

-RTC offers two types of associate’s degrees: technical & career focused Associate of Applied Science (AAS) and Associate of Applied Science-Transfer (AAS-T) degrees, and Direct Transfer Agreement (DTA) degrees which are meant to transfer to a four-year university.
+RTC offers two types of associate degrees: technical and career-focused Associate of Applied Science (AAS) and Associate of Applied Science-Transfer (AAS-T) degrees, and Direct Transfer Agreement / Major Related Program (DTA/MRP) degrees which are meant to transfer to specific, high-demand programs at a four-year university.

 Students with a technical AAS or AAS-T degree also have many options for the Bachelor of Applied Science (BAS).
 These programs accept more technical classes, sometimes an entire program.
 BAS degrees emphasize hands-on, real-world work, and they are available at community and technical colleges across Washington state.
 Popular BAS choices include management, information technology, and education.

 Notice: The receiving institution (the college or university you want to transfer to) decides whether or not to accept your credits Choose your classes carefully, and let your adviser or counselor know about your plans to transfer.
 They can help you understand how different receiving institutions might evaluate your classes and credits.
 You also should think about reaching out to the admissions department at your transfer college or university for guidance.